 - We have developed a programme called "Our Ways of Working" (OWOW) which will make Epping Forest District Council a more attractive place for all employees and potential employees to apply for more senior roles and support them while they are in role.
-Some of the key aspects of OWOW are detailed below:- - How we work rethinking how we deliver services and improving delivery; focussing on outcomes rather that outputs. - Where we work making best use of our assets, while lowering our environmental footprint; hybrid working will be our new normal.
+Some of the key aspects of OWOW are detailed below:- - How we work rethinking how we deliver services and improving delivery; focussing on outcomes rather that outputs. - Where we work making best use of our assets, while lowering our environmental footprint; hybrid working will be our new normal. - What we do focussing on what we do, not when we do it; promoting a better work/life balance, improving employee mental and physical wellbeing and enabling truly flexible working - The provision of a comprehensive corporate training programme supports all staff in updating their skills and providing personal development opportunities.
+The programme also supports employees to study whilst at work as well as opportunities for internal apprenticeships. - We have introduced a new e-learning platform which promotes continuous professional development and self development courses.
+Learning pathways are provided which, along with our other initiatives, will give support and encouragement for female employees to apply for higher graded roles.

-- What we do focussing on what we do, not when we do it; promoting a better work/life balance, improving employee mental and physical wellbeing and enabling truly flexible working - The provision of a comprehensive corporate training programme supports all staff in updating their skills and providing personal development opportunities.
-The programme also supports employees to study whilst at work as well as opportunities for internal apprenticeships. - A Coaching and mentoring programme is available.
+• A Coaching and mentoring programme is available.